Freak613/registry-hooks/README.md

   }
 };

-// Use driver and registry to resolve and instantiate resources import { ResourseContext, createSelectorWithModel } from "registry-hooks";
+// Create registry and Provider to resolve and instantiate resources import { ResourseContext, createSelectorWithModel } from "registry-hooks";

 const registry = {